splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 Set up Unified Identity for existing Splunk Observability Cloud customers
 ------------------------------------------------------------------------------------------

+There are 2 ways you can pair your Splunk Observability Cloud and Splunk Cloud Platform organizations: Command Line Interface or API endpoints.
+These instructions cover both ways.
+If you haven't installed the ACS command-line tool and want to use it, see :new-page:`Administer Splunk Cloud Platform using the ACS CLI <https://docs.splunk.com/Documentation/SplunkCloud/latest/Config/ACSCLI>`.

 If you already have a Splunk Cloud Platform account and a Splunk Observability Cloud account, take the following actions to set up Unified Identity:

 1. Turn on token authentication to allow Splunk Observability Cloud to view your Splunk Cloud Platform logs.
 See :new-page:`Enable or disable token authentication <https://docs.splunk.com/Documentation/SplunkCloud/latest/Security/EnableTokenAuth>` to learn how.